electron-vite/electron-vite-react/README.md

 - The difference between `scripts/watch.mjs` and `build.mjs` is that the watch option is configured for the Main-process and Preload-script.
 The Renderer-process uses `require ('vite').createServer`

-- Manage projects more through configuration other than scripts. -- **🥳 Simple and clear**
+- Manage projects more through configuration other than scripts. -- **🥳 Simple and clearly**

 ## Demo